Where to Buy the Best Concrete Thermometers

 Sensohive

 Sensohive’s Maturix uses thermocouple sensors for monitoring concrete temperature.
 One end of the thermocouple wires is embedded in the concrete.
-The other end needs to be connected to a node, and each wire needs to have a separate node.
+The other end needs a connection to a node, and each wire needs to have a separate node.
 The nodes record the concrete temperature data and send it wirelessly to the cloud.

 Sensohive Maturix